ZAFZAFIZakariae/image-text/README.md

    pip install -r requirements.txt
    ```

-   The requirements closely follow the setup recommended in the Diffusers documentation, so make sure you have a recent version of `pip` and, if you plan to run Stable Diffusion, the appropriate GPU drivers and CUDA toolkit installed.
+   The requirement pins were relaxed so that modern Python runtimes (including Colab's Python 3.12 images) can resolve wheels that Hugging Face and PyTorch publish over time.
+Make sure you have a recent version of `pip`.
+If you are targeting GPU execution (e.g., CUDA 11.8 on Colab), install PyTorch from the official index first using the command shown in the Colab section below so that `pip install -r requirements.txt` reuses that compatible wheel.

+   Only the libraries used by the checked-in scripts remain in `requirements.txt`; optional extras such as SciPy or Accelerate were dropped to avoid version conflicts on newer Python releases.

 ## Running Inference